Gilbert S. Greenwald Symposium on Reproduction and Regenerative Medicine

-The Institute for Reproductive Health and Regenerative Medicine at the University of Kansas Medical Center host the annual Gilbert S. Greenwald Symposium on Reproduction and Regenerative Medicine in honor and as a memorial to the life and research career of Gilbert S. Greenwald, Ph.D.
+The Institute for Reproduction and Perinatal Research at the University of Kansas Medical Center hosts the annual Gilbert S. Greenwald Symposium on Reproduction and Perinatal Research in honor and as a memorial to the life and research career of Gilbert S. Greenwald, Ph.D.
 Professor Greenwald had an illustrious career as a Distinguished Professor at the Medical Center and as an internationally recognized reproductive biologist.

 For more information about this symposium, please visit the Gilbert S. Greenwald Symposium website